Stability or autocracy? Turkey divided over key referendum

 It also noted that supporters of the “no” campaign have faced “bans, police interventions, and violent scuffles at their events.”

+Erdogan lashed out at the OSCE report in a campaign speech Friday in the central city of Konya.

+“They said that if there is a “yes” vote, it would mean there are problems here.
+Who are you?
+First, know your place,” Erdogan said.
+“You cannot meddle in what happens if “yes” wins or if “no” wins.
+So they say they saw “yes” everywhere and did not see “no.” Talk about that with the party representatives who did not work.”

-If approved in the referendum, the reforms would come into effect with the next general elections slated for 2019.
+If approved in the referendum, the changes take effect with the next general elections slated for 2019.

-Associated Press journalist Bram Janssen in Istanbul contributed.
+Associated Press journalist Bram Janssen and Zeynep Bilginsoy in Istanbul contributed.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.